Friday, October 17, 2025

 The special makeup effects - ie mutilated corpse props and creatures - were contracted to John Vulich's Optic Nerve Studios, whose previous television experience included Babylon 5 and Buffy the Vampire Slayer.

-However, the series' opening episode 'The Beginning' is a bit of a mess in terms of crediting the makeup effects, partly for its recycling of one of Amalgamated Dynamics' (ADI) 'long clawed alien' suits from the feature film X-Files: Fight the Future.
+The season's opening episode is a bit of a mess in terms of crediting the makeup effects, partly for its recycling of one of Amalgamated Dynamics' (ADI) 'long clawed alien' suits from the feature film X-Files: Fight the Future.

 The alien costume that appears for most of 'The Beginning' was almost certainly loaned from ADI.
 It can be assumed that Optic Nerve was allowed to use the ADI suit's mold to cast a 'hollow' copy for the shot of it shedding its skin underwater.